-For those who live with depression, I dare say that this is not just an invisible illness; it is a life that is only lived by the grace of invisible courage.
+For those who live with depression, this is not just an invisible illness, it is a life only lived by the grace of invisible courage.

 I remember staring up at the seagulls printed on my bedroom curtains when I was seven years old.

 The first unmistakeable depressive episode I had was when I was 20.
 A friend of mine, 23, had died in his sleep, with no apparent medical cause, and I was faced with the subject of my existence again—and what I determined to be the utter meaninglessness of it.
-Not long after this, I miscalculated the position of a 20 lb weight in the gym, and it fell on my foot, breaking my big toe.
-You know how it feels when you stub your toe really badly?
-That’s the horrendous pain that I felt… only it did not go away after 10 seconds.
+Not long after this, I miscalculated the position of a 20 lb weight in the gym, and it fell on my foot, smashing into half my toes and splitting the bone of my big toe.
+The pain of this was like the worst toe stubbing I’d ever known–only it did not go away after a few minutes.
 It lasted weeks.
 I ended up on heavy pain killers and still could not sleep because of the pain.
-I was in college, far from home and the friends I thought I had made turned out not to be there when I needed them most…
+I was at college, far from home and the friends I thought I had made turned out not to be there when I needed them most.

 Time Spent Holding Depression Changes It

-The following years were not easy, but I don’t recall having any severe episodes until I was almost 30.
+The following years were not easy, but I don’t recall having any other severe episodes until I was almost 30.
 As the years passed, my depression would come and go, mostly mild to moderate.
 I began to think of my depression as an ever-present thing that comes in waves, some of them closer together than others and some of them deeper or more intense than others.
 Over time, I saw patterns: The depression was reliable in showing up as the days got shorter and I could expect it to show up by mid-October every year.
-Also, as I got older, my menstrual cycle would bring emotional PMS symptoms that would last 3-5 days out of every month, overlapping with wherever my depression happened to be at the time.
 I began to wonder if I was ever really NOT depressed.
-Perhaps, I began to believe, my baseline was to be mildly depressed the majority of the time—with a small spattering of “normal” mood.
+My baseline was to be mildly depressed the majority of the time—with a small spattering of “normal” mood.
 This baseline, of course, was the shallow end of my depression.
 When the big waves hit, my mood and my energy would plummet.

 As an adult, I have the perspective of being able to look back over my life and see the factors that have influenced my mood disorder.
 When I was 20, I had no concept that having a severe episode of depression could be indicative of a lifetime of recurring depression.
 I did not know that depressive episodes would become worse the older I got and the more they happened.
 Naively, I had times where I thought that all it would take to manage my depression was good nutrition and exercise—and I did not proactively weed the stressors from my life that were slowly wearing down my resilience.